From the list where your name appears, you can view a list of your courses.

 The term's start and end dates control where associated courses appear on the Courses page:

 - If the term duration has elapsed, the course appears in Past Courses with the term name as the page title.
-Your students won't have access to these courses.
+You won't have access to these courses.

 - If the term duration is in the present, the course appears in Current Courses with the term name as a group.

 - If the term start and end dates are both in the future, the course appears in Upcoming Courses with the term name as a group.
-Your students won't have access to these courses.
+You won't have access to these courses.